vanviegen/glasgow/README.md

 Components are just JavaScript functions that return a virtual DOM node.
 They receive two arguments:

-- `attrs`: an attributes object, based on the JSX attributes.
-There are two special cases of attributes, their keys starting with...
+- `attrs`: an attributes object, based on the JSX attributes (or just the provided attributes object).
+There can be one special attribute in this object, with key name `state`.
+This is the state variable, that will be copied onto the next refresh if (and only if) all other attrbutes are unchanged.
-  - `$`: these are state variables.
-(See: Component state.)
-  - `_`: these are glasgow internals (such as `_t` for the tag and `_c` for children).
-You shouldn't rely on these, as their semantics may change in minor releases.
 - `children`: a (possibly empty) array of virtual DOM nodes.
 In case, as is common, your component doesn't need to display any caller-specified *content HTML*, you can just ignore this.
 For example, one can imagine a `PageTemplate` component receiving content.
 But a `Thumbnail` component probably woudn't.

 #### Component state